fermyon/developer/content/cloud/cloud-command-reference.md

 - [Subcommand Stability Table](#subcommand-stability-table)

 ## Spin Cloud Command

+> TODO: I added headers above for new CLI commands (spin cloud sqlite create, spin cloud link), but their descriptions need to be added below

 Fermyon provides a [`cloud` plugin](https://github.com/fermyon/cloud-plugin) for the [Spin CLI](./cli-reference.md) for you to manage Spin applications in Fermyon Cloud.
 This page documents the `spin cloud` command.
 Specifically, all of the available options and subcommands.
 For more information on subcommand stability, see the [subcommands stability table](#subcommand-stability-table).
 You can reproduce the Spin Cloud command documentation on your machine by using the `--help` flag.
 For example: